Essential Cold Weather Phone Protection for Skiers and Snowboarders

 Lightweight and Practical Design

-Designed to fit ski jackets, bib pockets, and backpacks without adding bulk, PHOOZY is easy to access on the go.
+Designed to fit ski jacket pockets, bib pockets, and backpacks without adding bulk, PHOOZY is easy to access on the go and easy to keep on you all day.

 Skier on a chairlift placing his phone into a PHOOZY insulated case to protect the battery from cold temperatures